 The State of Texas has a summer possession schedule in place that allows a predetermined number of days for summer visitation, which includes miles traveled in the calculation, as follows:

 Ultimately, you and your ex-spouse will have a parenting plan that should include your children’s visitation schedule – including plans for a summer schedule.
-The fact is that most of our schedules are a bit looser in the summer – the kids are out of school, and families plan their summer vacations, kids might go to camp, and you may plan other fun activities.
+The fact is that most of our schedules are a bit looser in the summer – the kids are out of school, and families plan their summer vacations, kids might go camping, and you may plan other fun activities.
 The summer visitation schedule in your parenting plan should take this into careful consideration.

 Summertime is often family time, and your summer visitation schedule helps ensure that you and your children continue to create happy family memories together.
 The dedicated family lawyers at Jackson Law Firm in Round Rock, Texas, have the experience, skill, and compassion to help you obtain a summer visitation schedule that works for you and your children.
 We’re here to help, so please contact or call us at (512) 528-1900 today.